-Gold is packaged in several investment vehicles and you can choose to hold the physical gold bullion or invest in gold futures, ETRs, stocks, ETFs, and mutual funds.
+Gold is packaged in several investment vehicles, and you can choose to hold the physical gold bullion or invest in gold futures, ETRs, stocks, ETFs, and mutual funds.

-The bottom line with gold is that it is one of the world’s oldest investment assets and its value has held up for centuries.
+The bottom line with gold is that it is one of the world’s oldest investment assets, and its value has held up for centuries.

 How To Invest in Gold FAQs

-The simplest, low-cost way to invest in gold is buying gold ETFs through a Canadian discount brokerage.
+The simplest, low-cost way to invest in gold is by buying gold ETFs through a Canadian discount brokerage.
 This is the best way to avoid higher management fees and trading fees that come with trading at a big bank.

 Yes!
 Most of the big banks in Canada will allow you to purchase gold and other precious metals online or by telephone.
 They also offer delivery and storage services depending on how you want to store your gold bullion or gold coins.

 Yes, you can get exposure to gold in your portfolio through gold stocks and ETFs in your Tax-Free Savings Account.
-Any gains you make on gold in your TFSA will of course be tax-free.
+Any gains you make on gold in your TFSA will, of course, be tax-free.